Airspace-02/tardigrade/README.md

-# streamer
+# Tardigrade

-A modular video streaming server.
+A modular video streaming server with gstreamer and configurable custom plugins.